Frequently Asked Questions

 A Formative Performance Profile accompanies the Level 1 score report and is provided to the osteopathic medical student and their dean.
 Its purpose is for continuous professional development and to foster a growth mindset.
 It is not intended to be shared with others.

-The Formative Performance Profile contains information about relative strengths and weaknesses as related to the COMLEX-USA Master Blueprint.
+The Formative Performance Profile contains information about relative strengths and weaknesses as related to the COMLEX-USA Blueprint.
 To that end, the Formative Performance Profile is neither intended nor designed for any screening purposes.
 Learn more.

 COMLEX-USA Level 3